bass9030/weird-phone-number-picker/readme.md

 # English
-## Werid phone number picker
+## Weird phone number picker
-This repository is collect the 'werid phone number picker'.
+This repository is collection the 'weird phone number picker'.

 ## Contribute
 This repository can upload your own phone number picker.